AVEVA/sample-adh-setup_script-python/README.md

 ## About this Sample

-This sample creates a set of resources commonly used in AVEVA Data Hub for learning, development, and training purposes.
+This sample creates a set of resources commonly used in AVEVA CONNECT data services for learning, development, and training purposes.
 It also provides an extensible framework for building custom demo systems.
 For a full list of resources created, please refer to the [What the Script Creates](#what-the-script-creates) section below.

 This sample in run mode is intended to be run in an environment where the computer stays on and is consistently connected to the internet.